Monday, July 7, 2025

 Here we spend a very long day with Angela (Ilinca Manolache) as she drives all over Bucharest interviewing injured workers for a corporate 'safety at work' video, with the various interviewees taking full responsibility for their on-the-job injuries, even when it's obvious their employers and shoddy working conditions are more to blame.
 In between interviews, she records vitriolic, misogynist rants on TikTok using the persona of Andrew Tate, ostensibly as a twisted kind of stress relief.
 Scenes from a 1981 film Bucharest, about a female taxi driver, are intercut into the current-day story which give us some sense of how dramatically life in Romania has changed over the last 40-some years.

-I Do Not Care... is freewheeling and funny, while at the same time vividly capturing the anxiety of a life spent struggling in the gig economy.
+Do Not Expect… is freewheeling and funny, while at the same time vividly capturing the anxiety of a life spent struggling in the gig economy.
 Manolache's droll performance never wears thin, and if the references are occasionally a bit too parochial for American audiences, it hardly matters.
 The scenes breeze by so fast, you'll be on to something more accessible in mere minutes.

 3. The Beast (directed by Bertrand Bonello)